60.0 kWh *Useable Battery

 NOTE: Most rapid charges are currently limited to 50 kW.
 Chargers with more power are expected in the near future.

-The Nissan Leaf E-Plus has an estimatedn On The Road Price (OTR) of £34,500.
+The Nissan Leaf e+ has an On The Road Price (OTR) of £40,295.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Nissan Leaf E-Plus is eligible for the Plug-In Car Grant (PICG) of £3,500.
+The Nissan Leaf e+ is eligible for the Plug-In Car Grant (PICG) of £3,500.
 The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Nissan Leaf E-Plus is £31,000.
+The OTR Price including the PICG for the Nissan Leaf e+ is £36,795.

 Drivetrain and Performance

-The Nissan Leaf E-Plus is a full electric vehicle (BEV).
-The estimated maximum power of the Nissan Leaf E-Plus is 147 kW (197 hp).
-The estimated maximum torque is 295 lb-ft.
-The Nissan Leaf E-Plus is front wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 7.5 seconds.
+The Nissan Leaf e+ is a full electric vehicle (BEV).
+The maximum power of the Nissan Leaf e+ is 160 kW (215 hp).
+The maximum torque is 251 lb-ft.
+The Nissan Leaf e+ is front wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 7.0 seconds.
 The estimated top speed is 93 mph.

 Battery and Charging

-The battery of the Nissan Leaf E-Plus has an estimated total capacity of 63 kWh.
+The battery of the Nissan Leaf e+ has a total capacity of 62 kWh.
 The usable capacity is 60 kWh (estimate).
 An estimated range of about 220 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 155 mi.
 However, driving at low speeds in mild weather will increase the range to around 330 mi.

-Charging is done using a Type 2 connector and the on-board charger has a maximum power of 11 kW.
-This charges a fully depleted battery back to full in around 6 hours 30 minutes.
-However, a 3-phase grid connection is needed to achieve this.
-The majority of homes and charge points currently do not have this connection.
-In most cases the maximum charging power will be 7.4 kW, allowing for a charge time of 9 hours 45 minutes and a charge rate of 23 mph.
+Charging is done using a Type 2 connector and the on-board charger has a maximum power of 6.6 kW.
+This charges a fully depleted battery back to full in around 10 hours 45 minutes.
 Charging the car using a regular wall plug will take around 30 hours 45 minutes.

 The actual energy consumption will depend on several factors including climate, terrain, use of climate control systems and driving style.
 For example: sustaining high speeds in cold weather could result in an energy use of around 385 Wh per mile.
 However, driving at low speeds in mild weather will increase the efficiency to about 180 Wh per mile.